timmueller0/data_projects_misc/projects/guided_project2_hacker_news_posts/README.md

 1. Download or clone this repository.
 2. Ensure that the data files are located in the `Data/` directory.
-3. Open the Jupyter Notebook `ios_android_apps.ipynb` and run the cells to reproduce the analysis.
+3. Open the Jupyter Notebook `Guided_project2 - Hacker News posts.ipynb` and run the cells to reproduce the analysis.

 ### Project Notebook